Week 6 NFL score predictions, best bets: Top expert reveals exact scores for all 15 games

-2025 Week 6 NFL score predictions, bets, odds, picks today: Expert reveals exact scores for all 15 games
+2025 Week 6 NFL score predictions, bets, odds, picks today: Expert reveals exact scores for all 15 matchups

 SportsLine expert Eric Cohen reveals his score predictions for all 15 games in Week 6 of the NFL schedule

 Money line favorites in the NFL had a rough Week 5, going 7-7 straight-up.
 Given the uncertainty, hitting on exact NFL score predictions could result in a huge payday of around 100-1.
 Can the Ravens (+7.5) avoid a 1-5 start with a win over the Rams at home, with Lamar Jackson's availability in doubt?
-And will Kansas City (-2.5) avenge a tough Monday loss with a victory over 4-1 Detroit on Sunday Night Football?
+And will Kansas City (-2.5) avenge a tough Monday loss with a victory over 4-1 Detroit on Sunday Night Football, in what could be a Super Bowl preview?
 What should one make of the Monday Night Football two-game slate of Bills vs. Falcons (+4.5) and Bears vs. Commanders (-4.5), with the latter being the teams' first meeting since Washington's Hail Mary victory a year ago?
 Before making any Week 6 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: